-Indicator Conditi on Projector Condition Note Off The main power is off - Blinking light Green blinking 0.5 sec ON, The projector is getting ready Wait for a moment.
-0.5 sec OFF to turn on.
-Orange blinking 0.5 sec ON, The projector is cooling down.
+Indicator Cond dition Projector Condition Note Off The main power is off. - Blinking light Green 0.5 sec On, The projector is getting ready Wait for a moment.
+0.5 sec Off to turn on.
+Orange 0.5 sec On, The projector is cooling down.
 Wait for a moment.
-0.5 sec OFF Steady light Green L The projector is turned on. - Orange The projector is in Standby. -
+0.5 sec Off Steady light Steady light Green The projector is turned on. - Orange The projector is in Standby.